-Today, 40.75% of the world’s population is under 25 years old; the future of the planet and humanity lies in their hands.
-Investing in youth rights, health, and education is key to achieving an inclusive, equitable and sustainable world for present and future generations, as well as fulfilling the Sustainable Development Goals (SDGs). #LearningPlanet’s goal is to ensure that youth are involved in all decisions concerning their education and their future.
+Today, 40.75% of the world’s population is under 25 years old; the future of the planet and humanity lies in their hands!
+Investing in youth rights, education, health and wellbeing is key to achieving an inclusive, equitable and sustainable world for present and future generations, as well as fulfilling the Sustainable Development Goals (SDGs).

-Discover a film in which the key findings of the seminal WHO-UNICEF-Lancet report are presented.
+This film presents the key findings of the seminal WHO-UNICEF-Lancet report.

 Almaaz Mudaly’s priority is the climate crisis

-Hear a South African youth representative reflect on the climate crisis and discover her suggestions for how youth can get involved in this issue.
+Almaaz reflects on the climate crisis and offers advice for how youth can get involved.

-Earth Speakr: An interactive way kids can voice their climate concerns
+Earth Speakr: Kids interactively voice their climate concerns

-Artist Olafur Eliasson introduces his work of art as an invitation for kids to speak up for the planet, and for adults to listen to what they want to say.
+Artist Olafur Eliasson invites kids to speak up for the planet, and for adults to listen their thoughts.

 Young Aspiring Thinkers: A non-profit with a purpose

-Hear Thulani Masebenza, alongside his colleagues, introduce the Young Aspiring Thinkers.
+Hear Thulani Masebenza and his colleagues introduce the Young Aspiring Thinkers.